 What makes a bad presentation?
 Why do some presentations fail?
 How do you avoid having bad presentation skills?
+What do poor presentation skills look like and how to improve them?
+What must leaders be aware of to avoid poor presentations?

 Meet the Author: Benjamin Ball